|Sales & Marketing|

 |Equipment lease:||48 mos./non-cancellable|

-According to merchant complaints on this site and elsewhere, the standard Securus Payments agreement appears to be a three-year contract through First Data with an early termination fee of $495 and other miscellaneous fees, including a monthly minimum of $20, a $159 annual PCI compliance fee, and a variable monthly statement fee.
-The payment processing rates appear to follow a tiered pricing structure and may not be appropriately outlined by sales agents in all cases.
+The standard Securus Payments agreement (available below) is a three-year contract through First Data with an early termination fee of $495 and other miscellaneous fees, including a monthly minimum of $25, a $159 annual PCI compliance fee, and a variable monthly statement fee.
+The payment processing rates appear to follow a tiered pricing structure and, according to merchant complaints, may not be appropriately outlined by sales agents in all cases.
 Merchants also report being locked into expensive long-term equipment leases as an undisclosed condition of their merchant agreements.
-These terms appear to be slightly more expensive than industry averages, resulting in a “C-” grade in this category.
+Overall, these terms appear to be more expensive than industry averages, resulting in a “D” grade in this category.
 See the Securus Merchant Agreement.

 |Key Points – Complaints & Service|